matuteiglesias/journal/content/Dev/2025-07-10_Diagnosed_and_resolved_Steam_and_Proton_issues_on_.md

 ### Session Goal
-The session aimed to diagnose and resolve various issues related to Steam and Proton on Linux, focusing on gaming performance and compatibility.
+The session aimed to diagnose and resolve various issues related to Steam and Proton on [[Linux]], focusing on gaming performance and compatibility.

 ### Key Activities
 - Analyzed Steam installation logs to identify successful components and minor warnings, providing recommendations for potential fixes.
-- Diagnosed DirectX 11 GPU errors using Proton on Linux, including checks for GPU detection, Vulkan support, and DXVK configuration.
+- Diagnosed DirectX 11 GPU errors using Proton on [[Linux]], including checks for GPU detection, Vulkan support, and DXVK configuration.
 - Resolved Vulkan ICD configuration issues on Intel HD Graphics 520, addressing conflicts with llvmpipe and ensuring proper Vulkan driver installation.
 - Identified and resolved issues with multiple active Vulkan ICDs, ensuring the correct GPU is utilized for gaming applications.
 - Analyzed game launch failures on Steam using Proton, outlining potential causes and a step-by-step action plan.